ExylumTechnical/Arduino/Weather-Station/README.md

 6. Go to a web browser and verify the sensor is reachable and updating.

 Try breathing on the sensor and refreshing the page to verify it is reading data.

+## Sensor Server setup
+- Plug in the DHT sensor pin to D4 and connect it to the onboard powersource (see sensor datasheet for exact details) but generally 3.3v is the best idea
+- The data can be viewed in a web browser by browsing to the web root like http://192.168.4.1/
+- JSON data is also available on the only API endpoint http://192.168.4.1/api/data
+- to view AP ssid, password, and starting IP address upon startup the console port will output this when the device is powered on and is set to BAUD 115200, which means that it is reccomended that the device is enclosed in a case that does not allow for easy access to the console port.

+### TODO:
+  - allow for configuration of the SSID and Password through a webpage
+  - add compatability for connecting to a network and sending data to a collection server this may require some additional data like using the MAC or location to uniquely identify itself and there is a lot to deal with for authentication/authorization/validation on the serverside, but i think it would be a cool feature to be able to point the sensor to a server on the LAN that saves the data for analysis